Arlington Wrongful Death Lawyer

 There are many burdens a family takes on after the tragic loss of a loved one, many of which—such as medical costs, funeral, and burial costs—are financial in nature.
 Fortunately, if someone’s death stems from another person’s carelessness or recklessness, the decedent’s estate could recover compensation for these types of losses.

 An Arlington wrongful death lawyer could help surviving family members both in and out of court, from filing claims to—if necessary—proving their case during the trial.
 With legal guidance from a compassionate personal injury attorney, you may be able to seek justice for your loved one more effectively.

-Texas state law allows accident victims—or, in the event of a wrongful death, their surviving family—to sue for damages or losses sustained during or as a direct result of that accident.
+Texas state law allows people hurt in accidents—or, in the event of a wrongful death, their surviving family—to sue for damages or losses sustained during or as a direct result of that accident.
 Chapter 71 of the Texas Civil Practice and Remedies Code specifically allows certain individuals to enforce the rights of the deceased to recover the compensation they would have been able to recover had they survived their injuries.

 However, the law limits those who are eligible to file a wrongful death claim on behalf of their deceased loved one.
 In Arlington, only the surviving spouse, parents, or children of the deceased may file a wrongful death claim.
 This group includes adoptive children and parents as the case may be, but siblings and other close relatives cannot file a complaint on their loved one’s behalf.

 The decedent’s estate may be eligible to recover for damages such as:

 - Loss of consortium and companionship

 An Arlington wrongful death attorney could work to prove the following damages in court in the interest of obtaining compensation on behalf of a deceased person’s estate.

 Does There Need To Be Intent For Filing a Wrongful Death Action?